 - The name.
 The name Haskap comes from the ancient Ainu people of Japan.
 It is recognized as one of the oldest known names given to this plant.
 It roughly translates to "many presents at the end of branches."
 The variety that we grow is from the Hokkaido region of Japan.
 Some confuse this variety with honeyberry.
 Honeyberry is a name coined by Jim Gilbert from One Green World nursery for his work with Russian varieties of Blue Honeysuckle.
 The point to keep in mind is that there are many different varieties of plants from the same Genus and Species.
 Take apples for example, there are Granny Smiths, Gala, Honey Crisp, etc., each have unique and different characteristics, but yet are all apples.
 This is why we use the name Haskap to identify our plants and not Honeyberries.
 As with all plants from the same species, there are many similarities and some differences.
 Our focus is to not debate the differences, but to describe our Haskaps as best we can.

 - The plant.
-The haskap has been known to live 50-60 years!
+The Haskap has been known to live 50-60 years!
 How long it will remain productive is subject to many factors such as care, weather, disease, insects, etc., but the fact remains it will produce for basically a lifetime.
 The plant grows very well in South Central Alaska.
 It will grow 4-5' wide and up to 5-6' tall.
 It does not sucker and has no thorns.
-The flowers can withstand some frost and the fruit will be ready to harvest by early to mid August.
-The plant does well in pH ranges 6-6.5, but can also tolerate other pH's .
+The flowers can withstand some frost and the fruit will be ready to harvest by the end of July to early August.
+The plant does well in pH ranges 6-6.8, but can also tolerate other pH's .
 It can withstand 40 below winters.
 It has survived winters with little snow cover.
 We have not noticed any remarkable disease or insect pressure.

 - Health benefits.
 The research done on the health benefits have shown that haskaps have 3 times the anti-oxidants of blueberries!
 The Japanese have long associated this fruit with long life and good health.
 More and more research is being conducted on the health and nutritional benefits of this fruit.
 It is indeed a super berry.